mizmoz/app/README.md

-# Mizmoz App Framework
+# Mizmoz App Framework (Incomplete, do not use)

 ## Aims

-- Be light, we'll only be serving API requests
+- Be lightweight, we'll only be serving API requests
 - Use PHP-FIG where possible
-- Be very oppinionated (I hate boilerplate)
+- Be very opinionated (I hate boilerplate)
+- Handle both HTTP and CLI

 ```php
 // Use an index file for all configs